Bruno Heller: Pennyworth

 In 2018/19 Heller co-created Pennyworth.
 This series focuses on the early years of Alfred Pennyworth, friend, surrogate father, and butler to Bruce Wayne/Batman.
-A direct prequel to both Gotham and V for Vendetta, the series explores Alfred's origins as a former British soldier running a private security firm (and later a bar) in an alternate history 1960s England, as he goes to work with CIA agent Thomas Wayne — Batman's father, while coming into conflict with the fascist Raven Society/Union whilst in the throes of a British Civil War, in the years preceding the rise of the Norsefire regime, with the third season introducing predecessors to the anarchist V.
+A direct prequel to both Gotham and V for Vendetta, the series explores Alfred's origins as a former British soldier running a private security firm (and later a bar) in an alternate history 1960s England, as he goes to work with CIA agent Thomas Wayne – Batman's father, while coming into conflict with the fascist Raven Society/Union while in the throes of a British Civil War, in the years preceding the rise of the Norsefire regime, with the third season introducing predecessors to the anarchist V.

-The show premiered on July 28, 2019, and concluded on November 24, 2022.
+The show premiered on 28 July 2019 and concluded on 24 November 2022.